Adaptations, equipment and occupational therapy

 Fire and Smoke Alarms

-The law on fire alarms is changing, meaning all Scottish homes will need to have interlinked alarms by February 2022.
+The law on fire alarms changed, meaning all Scottish homes are required to have interlinked alarms since February 2022.
 Interlinked means if one goes off, they all go off, and it is the property owner’s responsibility for meeting the new standard.